chadmaeshiro/chadmaeshiro.github.io/projects/cardShuffler.md

 An issue that I ran into while creating this program was the inclusion of srand in my program.
 Srand was a function in C++ that generated a random number, which was the main function for creating a random order for the cards.
 What was unique about this function was its usage of a seed value.
 It required a directive from time.h and stdlib.h, which took the current time and date as a runtime value for the random number it generated.
 Getting used to understanding how srand worked and how it created a random number was a challenge for me.
 But overall, I am proud of how the program runs, and I felt that I wrote the code in an efficient manner.

-Here is a snippet of code where I created the structure of the card, and initialized the deck of cards
+Here is a snippet of code where I created the structure of the card, and initialized the deck of cards:

 ```cpp